Stephen55Dulaney/Daria/RC2_STATUS_REPORT.md

 - Created backend services to handle guide lifecycle management
 - Added safety mechanisms to preserve session data even when guides are deleted

+### 3. LangChain Conversation Quality Improvements

+We've significantly enhanced the quality of AI-driven conversations, resulting in better interviews and analysis:

+- Improved context management for more coherent follow-up questions
+- Enhanced character-specific prompting for better persona consistency
+- Added automated response generation with error handling
+- Implemented real-time polling for smoother conversation flows
+- Improved analysis generation with better prompt handling

+A comprehensive documentation of these improvements has been created in LANGCHAIN_IMPROVEMENTS.md.

+### 4. Interface Improvements

+We've enhanced the UI to provide better transparency and usability:

+- Added AI Character name display in all session interfaces
+- Improved session status indicators
+- Enhanced loading states and visual feedback
+- Added audio visualization for microphone activity
+- Implemented better silence detection UI with visual countdowns

 ## Next Steps

 1. Continue testing the remote session functionality with multiple users